 Constructed during the Golden Age of the 17th century, this patchwork of waterways aided maritime trade and helped the city expand and blossom.
-Stunning waterside estates adorned with colourful façades line the way as you float blissfully through the main canal ring, and you can stop off at the Het Grachtenhuis (Museum of the Canals) to learn about the network’s development over the centuries.
+Stunning waterside estates adorned with colourful façades line the way as you float blissfully through the main canal ring, which is why this is one of the most popular European river tours.
+Stop off at the Het Grachtenhuis (Museum of the Canals) to learn about the network’s development over the centuries.

-Paris Boat Tours and Beyond
+Paris River Tours and Beyond